arvchahal/arvchahal/README.md

 Vanderbilt CS + Math + Physics Student: Aspiring SWE and ML Engineer
 -------------------------------------

-I am a full stack developer who loves to showcase the impact of machine learning projects in a powerful web-app.
+I am a full stack developer who loves to showcase the impact of machine learning projects in powerful web-apps.

 * 🌍  I go to school in Nashville, TN.
 I live in NJ
 * ✉️  You can contact me at [arnav.chahal@vanderbilt.edu](mailto:arnav.chahal@vanderbilt.edu)